DidierRLopes/my-website/my-website/blog/2022-11-14-5-steps-i-used-to-change-my-job-title-in-less-than-1-year.md

 After some time, we discussed what I would need to do at the company to be recognized as Sensor Fusion Engineer and built a roadmap in order to get there.

+## Work hard

-## 3. Work extremely hard towards that roadmap
+Work extremely hard towards that roadmap.

 I was not only working towards that roadmap, but I was also working towards it at 2.5x the average speed.
 I was working 80h — 100h / weeks during that time.